egibs/deepwalk/README.md

 The goal of `deepwalk` is to traverse an arbitrarily-nested map and retrieve the value associated with a given key.
 This key can be a singular key or a slice of keys with each key representing a deeper level of the map to traverse.

-This project was mostly done to hack on some Go after spending awhile way from it; however, I also wanted to see how much more performant Go would be with this application.
+This project was mostly done to hack on some Go after spending awhile way from it.
 That said, this package is still useful aside from the "see if it works" perspective.
-It would be easy to specify a desired value and search the entire map, but I wanted to remain faithful to the original implementation.
+It would be easy to specify a desired value and search the entire map, but I wanted to remain faithful to the original Python implementation.

-Usage examples can be found in `deepwalk_test.go`, but because code is only as good as its documentation, I'll outline some examples below.
+Usage examples can be found in `deepwalk_test.go`, but because code is only as good as its documentation, examples will be added (and added to) below.

 ## Installation